hire-us/hire-us/README.md

 Think about it: 7 apps * 2 platforms * 2 active OS versions = 28 fully working applications were tested and delivered every week.

-React Native (RN) isn't particularly mature or stable library and we couldn't afford hordes of QA specialists.
-So we did all kind of automated tests (unit, integration, e2e) to make sure that everything is ok.
+React Native (RN) isn't a particularly mature or stable library and we couldn't afford hordes of QA specialists.
+So we did all kinds of automated tests (unit, integration, e2e) to make sure that everything is ok.

 All this was built on top of amazing GitlabCI with on-commit and scheduled builds.
 And uploading to Appstore was just a CI job.